-Various committees review the SOT and Supported Awards.
+Various Committees review the SOT and Supported Awards.

-The Board of Publications selects the Toxicological Sciences Paper of the Year, and the Education and Career Development Committee, Faculty United for Toxicology Undergraduate Recruitment and Education (FUTURE) Committee, Committee on Diversity Initiatives, Postdoctoral Assembly, and Graduate Student Leadership Committee select recipients of specific awards as determined by SOT Council.
+The Board of Publications selects the Toxicological Sciences Paper of the Year Award, and the Education and Career Development Committee, Faculty United for Toxicology Undergraduate Recruitment and Education (FUTURE) Committee, Committee on Diversity Initiatives, Postdoctoral Assembly, and Graduate Student Leadership Committee select recipients of specific awards as determined by SOT Council.

 SOT Awards Committee: